Keymaster65/copper2go/README.md

   * Start Container with your configuration:
     * `docker run -d -p 59665:59665 -e C2G_CONFIG="$(cat config.json)" -d --pull always --name copper2go --rm registry.hub.docker.com/keymaster65/copper2go:v2.0`

-## Developer's Guide
-copper2go bases on the COPPER (COmmon Persistable Process Excecution Runtime).
-To get more information about COPPER, you might visit https://github.com/copper-engine or https://github.com/copper-engine.

-### Motivation
+R## More Motivation
 COPPER was developed as an Orchestration Engine.
 For more that 10 years now, in 2021, many high performance systems are in production.
 The Online Configuration capability of this workflow engine is used seldom.
 To fill this gap, by using this feature as a main concept, copper2go was developed.
-By adding connectors, the development of Orchestration Services will become more efficient for Java developers.
+By adding connectors, the development of Orchestration Services will become easier for Java developers.

-You can see copper2go as "Something as a Service", somewhere in the area of Paas and SaaS. copper2go containers can be run wherever you want.
+You can see copper2go as a "Plattform as a Service", if you want to enable your clients to write and support their own COPPER workflows.

+With an existing git repository, that contains all COPPER workflows of your orchestration services, copper2go is the enabler for "Software as as Service" orchestration systems.

+Of course, copper2go containers can be run wherever you want.
 So the container may run

 * Internet Workflows, if hosted in the web
 * Intranet Workflows, if hosted in a company